faust64/kube-magic/README.md

 assets, then eventually start upgrading etcd, then drain and upgrade your masters one after the other.
 After the first master was upgraded, parts of Kubernetes Apps also are (CSI & RBAC, ...).
-After all masters were upgraded, the SDN would be upgraded on all nodes (two by two), some Pods are created upgrading the API.
+After all masters were upgraded, the SDN would be upgraded on all nodes (two by two).
 Then, the remaining nodes would be upgraded as well.
 Goes through the apps again, updating CoreDS, the metrics server, ...

 In the end, I could not see any API failure.
 Which is kind of amazing, knowing how painful OpenShift 4 upgrades can be, in terms of SDN components restarting,